Why I Do What I Do

 Anything is possible, my little sisters.

-I want to you know you’re not alone in your endeavor to claim your rightful place as human beings, to be respected and valued like any other.
+I want you to know you’re not alone in your endeavor to claim your rightful place as human beings, to be respected and valued like any other.
 We will change this world together.
 We will make the world aware, and we will make them care.

 And if no one else will, I promise you, you will find me standing with you.
 Always.